MinghaoFu/Star-eyes/README.md

 ## Abstract
 Advanced driver assistance systems (ADAS) has achieved compelling success in driving and parking functions.
-Through a safe human-machine in- terface, ADAS could increase car and road safety.
+Through a safe human-machine interface, ADAS could increase car and road safety.
 However, existing methods have inevitable drawbacks about security and hardware cost.
-For instance, deep- learning-based detection algorithm are unstable in real-world applications for the approximation error during learning stage, and hardware of radio ranging is too expensive to be deployed on widely-used personal cars.
+For instance, deep-learning-based detection algorithm are unstable in real-world applications for the approximation error during learning stage, and hardware of radio ranging is too expensive to be deployed on widely-used personal cars.
 To address these issue, we propose a novel Star-eyes ADAS.
-We combine conventional computer-vision and deep-learning-based methods to build more concise and steady algorithms, and de- velop monocular ranging distance algorithm in ranging surrounding vehicles and persons based on only cameras.
-Besides, in order to improve perceptual capacity of drivers, we first add a panoramic stitching and 3D mapping view into ADAS products
+We combine conventional computer-vision and deep-learning-based methods to build more concise and steady algorithms, and develop monocular ranging distance algorithm in ranging surrounding vehicles and persons based on only cameras.
+Besides, in order to improve perceptual capacity of drivers, we first add a panoramic stitching and 3D mapping view into ADAS products.

 ## Introduction